Hear O'Washington

 Sylvia Angel

-Sylvia Angel shares about her longstanding relationship to the Stroum Jewish Community Center, including working with singles groups and senior groups, noting her children's participation at the JCC as well.
+Sylvia Angel shares about her longstanding relationship to the Stroum Jewish Community Center, including working with singles groups and senior groups, noting her children's participation at the SJCC as well.
 She discusses the role of the Seattle Jewish Film Festival as well, and describes the growth she's witnessed over the past thirty years.

 Marty Brashem